OpenAgentsInc/openagents/README.md

-# OpenAgents v3
+# OpenAgents

-OpenAgents is a platform for building, selling and using AI agents.
+OpenAgents is an marketplace for AI agents built on open protocols.

-We are building v3 from scratch here.

-## Tech Stack

-- Laravel
-- React
-- Inertia
-- Tailwind
+Our flagship product is our mobile app, [Onyx](https://github.com/OpenAgentsInc/onyx).

 ## Previous work

 - OpenAgents v1 (Laravel/Livewire) has moved to the [v1 branch](https://github.com/OpenAgentsInc/openagents/tree/v1).
 - OpenAgents v2 (NextJS) has its own repo [here](https://github.com/OpenAgentsInc/v2)
+- The most recent main branch has moved to the [v3incomplete branch](https://github.com/OpenAgentsInc/openagents/tree/v3incomplete).

 ## Resources